DeFiCaster/deficaster-app/README.md

 # DeFiCaster App - Connect Farcaster Frame with DeFi

-This repo is the front-end and back-end repo of DeFiCaster App.
+This repo contains the front-end, back-end and smart contracts of DeFiCaster App.

 DeFiCaster is a middleware for farcaster users or developers who want to connect DeFi to Farcaster.

+### Structure

+- front-end: './web'
+- back-end: './web/app/api'
+- smart contracts: './contracts'

 ## What is Farcaster